-A workout with a dumbbell can be just as effective as any other resistance training modality.
+Adumbbell leg workout can be just as effective as any other resistance training modality.
 The main lower-body compound movements such as squats, lunges, and deadlifts—and all their variations—can all be done with dumbbells, making for a complete lower-body workout to increase leg strength.

 How can I get ripped legs with dumbbells?

 Getting ripped legs is a combination of building up muscle and having a low enough body fat percentage that will help show muscle definition.
 Performing a lower-bodydumbbell leg workout at least twice a week in combination with a healthy diet with a slight caloric deficit will help to bring out the leg definition needed to look “ripped.”